Fun Festive Taco Casserole

 About Fun Festive Taco Casserole:

-So this casserole is basically a layer of seasoned taco meat spiked with a little tomato sauce and taco seasoning (there’s a smidge of extra veggie right there) with pinto beans (black beans would be great, instead) and corn, preferably Mexican style corn, mixed in.
-I gotta tell ya, I remade this casserole recently and took new pics and totally forgot that corn!
-But the kicker is the little tortilla and cheese topping.
+This casserole is a layer of seasoned taco meat spiked with a little tomato sauce and taco seasoning with pinto beans (black beans would be great, instead) and corn, preferably Mexican-style corn, mixed in.
+The kicker is the little tortilla and cheese topping.
 That’s the incentive, the “lure” to get those unsuspecting kids to dive in.

 Ok, so why not just make tacos and be done with it?
-The first answer is that this really is super delish, especially with the fun nacho topping, and somehow it seems like so much more than tacos.
-Then there are the few extra veggies you’re gonna manage to sneak n and a little extra protein from the beans.
+The first answer is this is super delish, especially with the fun nacho topping, and somehow it seems like so much more than tacos.
+Then there are the few extra veggies you’re gonna manage to sneak in and a little extra protein from the beans.

-It’s kinda nice to be able to do one “assembly” and pop it in the oven, then pull it out, all hot and bubbly and call “dinner.”
+It’s kinda nice to be able to do one “assembly” and pop it in the oven, then pull it out, all hot and bubbly, and call “dinner.”
 There’s not a line waiting for assembly or the mess involved with tacos.
-And I don’t know about you but at my house there’s always a mess when I make tacos.
-It’s pretty likely I’ll have quite a bit of cleanup and that’s held true from when the kids were small all the way through their teenage years!
+With tacos, I’ll likely have quite a bit of cleanup, and that’s held true from when the kids were small all the way through their teenage years!
 Honestly, it’s every burner tray, every counter, and the floor.

 Taco Seasoning Homemade